stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 #### Circuit Breakers

-_There is a pattern supported by libraries and cloud offerings called the circuit breaker that will allow your code to simply stop communicating with misbehaving backing services, providing a fallback or failsafe path.
+_There is a pattern supported by libraries and cloud offerings called the circuit breaker that will allow your code to simply stop communicating with misbehaving backing services, providing a fallback or fail-safe path.
 Since a circuit breaker often resides in the binding area between an application and its backing services, you must first embrace backing services before you can take advantage of circuit breakers._

 A cloud-native application that has embraced the bound-resource aspect of backing services has options.
 An administrator who notices that the database is in its death throes can bring up a fresh instance of that database and then change the binding of your application to point to this new database.